Welcome to Pretty Presets & Actions! We're so glad you're here.

 Next, move over to the Print Job Panel on the right-side.
 This is where you will set the size of your Christmas Card.
 Check the Custom File Dimensions box and type the dimensions you want in the section below.
 Make sure the JPEG quality is set to 100 and your File Resolution is set to 300 ppi.
-Don't worry about what these changes do to the images boxes that were already on your template.
+Don't worry about what these changes do to the image boxes that were already on your template.

 Highlight and tap the delete key to delete any images boxes that were already on your template.
 Now you can add your own.
-You do this under the Cells Panel on the right-side.
+You do this under the Cells Panel on the right side.
 No matter which size you add to your print document you can resize and reposition the cells.

-Now that your image/images are set, we are going to add an Christmas overlay.
+Now that your image/images are set, we are going to add the Christmas overlay.
 We are going to do this in the Page Panel using an Identity Plate.
 Check the Identity Plate box and then click on the little triangle in the lower-right corner.
 Navigate to the "Edit" option in the drop-down menu that opens up.

 I like to save my Identity Plate once I have it selected in case I want to use it again.
-To do this, move down to the dropdown where it says "Custom".
+To do this, move down to the drop-down where it says "Custom".
 Choose "Save As" and give it a name.
 Then click "Okay".

 You can position your identity plate anywhere on your image by clicking and dragging it where you want.
 You can also resize it using Scale slider in the Page Panel or by just clicking on the corner resize handles that border the Identity Plate.

 This is quite a work around and your options are limited here.
 But, you can use Watermarking to add your names or the year to your Christmas card.
 To do this, check the Watermarking box also found in the Page Panel.
 Then, from the dropdown menu, choose "Edit Watermarks".
 Use the Watermark Editor box that opens to add your text.
-And use the options to the right to change your font and style the text the way you'd like.
+And use the options to the right to change your font and style the text the way you want.